hoangphuc1998/hoangphuc1998.github.io/content/posts/machine-learning/variational_inference.md

     Text: "Suggest Changes" # edit text
     appendFilePath: true # to append file path to Edit link
 ---
+While I was reading about generative models, I did not know a thing about
 ## What is Bayesian inference?
 ### Bayesian networks
 (In this post, I will only talk about inference in Bayesian network, but the idea remains the same when applying to general Probabilistic Graphical Models)